www.vatican.va

 Card NZAPALAINGA Dieudonné

-He gave his first vows in the Congregation of the Spiritan Fathers on September 8th, 1993 and his perpetual vows on September 6th, 1997.
-He was ordained a priest on August 9th, 1998.
-In the following years he obtained a licentiate in theology at the Centre Sèvres of the Jesuits Fathers in France, but was then recalled to the Central African Republic by his Institute to curry out the functions of Regional Superior.
+He made his first vows in the Congregation of the Spiritan Fathers on 8 September 1993 and his perpetual vows on 6 September 1997.
+He was ordained a priest on 9 August 1998.
+In the following years he obtained a licentiate in theology at the Jesuit’s Centre Sèvres in France.
+From 1998 to 2005, he was Chaplain of the orphans of the Fondation des Apprentis d’Auteuil and assistant priest at St. Jerôme, Marseille.

-Since July 2013 he has served as president of the Episcopal Conference of the Central African Republic, and in that capacity he participated in the Third Extraordinary General Assembly of the Synod of Bishops on the Family in October 2014.
+Since July 2013 he has served as president of the Episcopal Conference of the Central African Republic, and in that capacity participated in the Third Extraordinary General Assembly of the Synod of Bishops on the Family in October 2014.

-Personally committed to the peace process in his country, in 2013 he participated, alongside the president of the Islamic Council and the president of the Evangelical Alliance in Bangui, in the foundation of the interfaith Platform for Peace in Central Africa.
+Personally committed to the peace process in his country, in 2013 he participated, alongside the president of the Islamic Council and the president of the Evangelical Alliance in Bangui, in the foundation of the Interfaith Platform for Peace in Central Africa.

 Member of:

-• Dicasteries: for the Evangelization; for Inter-religious Dialogue.
+• Dicasteries: for Evangelization; for Interreligious Dialogue.